13

 The second.

 And just as I lifted my foot for the third— a misstep.
-My heel didn’t land properly.
-The edge of it caught air instead of solid stone.
-And then—
+My heel didn't land properly, the edge of it caught air instead of solid stone.

 I didn't hit the ground.
 Instead, my back met something solid.
 Not concrete.
 Warm.
 Alive.
 My hands flew back instinctively, clutching whatever was behind me.
 My eyes clenched shut.

-Then, slowly, I tilted my head to the right.
-Just slightly.
-My lashes fluttered open.
+Then, slowly, I tilted my head to the right, my lashes fluttered open.

 And there they were.